 In 1919, the Commonwealth Government with the Governments of NSW and Qld set up a joint Commonwealth Prickly Pear Board to investigate all options for controlling prickly pear- biological and mechanical.
 Significantly more funding was put into work on cactoblastis and cochineal biological control agents.

-situation is hopeless...
+The situation is hopeless…

-NSW Prickly-pear Destruction Commission formed
+The train trip worked: NSW Prickly-pear Destruction Commission was formed in 1924

 The (NSW) Prickly-pear Act 1924 provided for the setting up of a Prickly-pear Destruction Commission, with wide powers to deal with the prickly pear problem.
 The first Commissioner, Mr Archie Lockhart, was based at Moree.
 Field staff were appointed to enforce the Act.
 In NSW and as in Qld, a lot of this work involved re-allocation and/or re-adjustment of rentals of Crown land properties taken over by prickly pear (many abandoned by the former lessees).
 In NSW these became “Prickly Pear Leases”; Queensland called them “Prickly Pear Selections”.
 Lessees could eventually own the land – if they cleaned up the pear!

 Queensland had the bigger share of the prickly pear problem because its climate and land types were more suited.
 (The Queensland authorities were also the ones responsible for introducing the famous cactoblastis into the equation!)
 Some of the historical information gained from Queensland records makes fascinating reading.
 For example: